cran/fakemake/README.md

 #>      You will find the details in
 #>      'vignette("An_Introduction_to_fakemake", package = "fakemake")'.
 ```

 ## Installation

-You can install fakemake from github with:
+You can install fakemake from gitlab with:

 ```r
 if (! require("remotes")) install.packages("remotes")
 remotes::install_gitlab("fvafrCU/fakemake")
 ```